sveltejs/kit/documentation/docs/04-hooks.md

 `resolve` also supports a second, optional parameter that gives you more control over how the response will be rendered.
 That parameter is an object that can have the following fields:

-- `ssr` — specifies whether the page will be loaded on the server.
-Unlike [`config.kit.ssr`](#configuration-ssr) this option does not load pages on the server, thus preventing errors that come from the use of nonexistent variables such as `window` or `document`.
+- `ssr` — specifies whether the page will be loaded and rendered on the server.

 ```js
 /** @type {import('@sveltejs/kit').Handle} */